Course of Study Review Policy

 All courses of study

 All accredited courses of study are to be reviewed on a regular cycle.
-This ensures that all accredited courses are delivered with consistent academic standards and that accredited courses reflect the values of AC as outlined in the Strategic Plan.
+This ensures that all accredited courses are delivered with consistent academic standards and are engaged in a cycle of continuous improvement in line with AC’s Quality Tracking and Improvement System (QTIS).
 Any changes to an existing course of study must be implemented by following the procedures outlined below.

 REGULAR COURSE REVIEW MECHANISMS